snotskie/ttrpg/md/index.md

 ## Step One: Stats
 <!-- _class: center -->

-> *Each character in this game has a small number of Basic Stats: the H’s of Humanity.
+> *Each character in this game has a small number of Stats: the H’s of Humanity.
 Together, these represent a character's general capabilities at a wide range of tasks and situations.*
 > *&mdash;snotskie*

-### Basic Stats
+### Stats

 **🧠 Head:** Intellectual pursuits, problem solving, puzzles, riddles, scanning for information, recalling facts, insight, reasoning, operating and building complex machines, playing practiced music, picking locks.
 With a high Head Stat you can tackle intellectual puzzles with ease.
 With a low Head Stat you may find yourself confounded easily or solutions to puzzles just outside your reach.